General and Competitive Entry Programs

 - Bachelor of special education

-- All inquiries, applications, and forms regarding admission to the Faculty of Medicine should be directed to that faculty.
+- All inquiries, applications, and forms regarding admission to the doctor of medicine should be directed to the Faculty of Medicine's Admissions Office.